The Commercial HVAC Enterprise Software Stack ($25,000–75,000+/mo)

 BuildOps: Purpose-Built for Commercial

 BuildOps was designed from the ground up for commercial and industrial HVAC and mechanical contractors.
-The platform's architecture reflects commercial operational reality: project-based work alongside ongoing service contracts, multi-day job scheduling, crew management across large installation teams, commercial customer portals for building owners and property managers, and compliance documentation that residential platforms treat as an afterthought.
+Its architecture reflects commercial operational reality: project-based work alongside ongoing service contracts, multi-day job scheduling, crew management, and compliance documentation.

-When to choose BuildOps over ServiceTitan: Revenue is predominantly commercial (60%+), you bid and manage projects above $50,000, your sales cycle involves proposals to property management companies or building ownership groups, and your maintenance contracts include formal inspection and certification deliverables.
+Choose BuildOps when: Commercial revenue exceeds 60%, you bid projects above $50,000, and your maintenance contracts include formal inspection and certification deliverables.

 ServiceTitan Pro: Mixed-Fleet Commercial